ck2001/stock-logistics-reporting/stock_picking_report_xlsx/README.rst

 =============================
-Stock Picking Rerport in XLSX
+Stock Picking Report in XLSX
 =============================

 This module allows you to print the Picking report in an XLSX format.